GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-04-spring-boot-properties.md

 # Spring Boot properties

 This chapter is based on the [first video tutorial of module 2 of the SpringBoot course](https://spring.academy/courses/spring-boot/lessons/spring-boot-closer-look-look).
 The topic is the use of external properties in the application.properties (or application.yml) file.
-The precedence order of property source is and the use of @ConfigurationProperties are discussed.
+The precedence order of property sources and the use of @ConfigurationProperties are discussed.

 ## application.properties